eroicaleo/CppStdLib/Notes.md

 3. You can use the return value of `for_each()` algorithm.
     * `for_each()` has the unique ability to return its function object.
 No other algorithms can do this.

+**_A predicate should always be stateless._** That is, a predicate should not change its state due to a call, and a copy of a predicate should have the same state as the original.
+To ensure that you can’t change the state of a predicate due to a function call, you should declare `operator ()` as a constant member function.

+## 10.2 Predefined Function Objects and Binders